Caripson/ProML/docs/strict_io.md

 ## Practical Application & Examples

-JSON Schema is the standard for defining output structure in PromptLang, but other formats could be used.
+JSON Schema is the standard for defining output structure in ProML, but other formats could be used.

 ### Bad Example: Unstructured Output